 Terzopoulos received the PhD degree ('84) in EECS (Artificial Intelligence) from the Massachusetts Institute of Technology (MIT) and the MEng and Honours BEng degrees in Electrical Engineering from McGill University.
 After graduation, he was a research scientist at the MIT Artificial Intelligence Lab, Cambridge, MA.
 Prior to becoming an academic, he was employed at Schlumberger, Inc., serving as a Program Leader at corporate research centers in Palo Alto, California, and Austin, Texas.
 He joined the University of Toronto in 1989, where he was first an associate professor and then a full professor in the departments of Computer Science and Electrical & Computer Engineering.
 He joined UCLA in 2005 from New York University, where he had held the Lucy and Henry Moses Endowed Professorship in Science and was Professor of Computer Science and Mathematics at NYU's Courant Institute of Mathematical Sciences since 2000.
 He has been a visiting professor at the University of Paris-Dauphine, at the Institute for Infocomm Research in Singapore, at IBM's Almaden Research Center in San Jose, CA, at Intel Corporation in Santa Clara, CA, at Digital's (subsequently Compaq's and Hewlett-Packard's) Cambridge Research Laboratory in Cambridge, MA, at the NEC Research Institute in Princeton, NJ, and at the Schlumberger Laboratory for Computer Science in Austin, TX.

 Professor Terzopoulos is listed by ISI and other citation indexes as one of the most highly-cited authors in engineering and computer science.
 His published work comprises more than 300 scientific publications, primarily in computer vision, computer graphics, medical image analysis, computer-aided design, and artificial intelligence/life, including the volumes Real-Time Computer Vision (Cambridge Univ.
 Press '94), Animation and Simulation (Springer-Verlag '95), Deformable Models in Medical Image Analysis (IEEE CS Press '98), and Distributed Video Sensor Networks (Springer '11).
 His research has received funding from the NSF, DOD, DARPA, IARPA, CIA, US Army, HHMI, National Academies, Okawa Foundation, NSERC Canada, among other organizations and several companies.
-He has given over 400 invited talks around the world on his research, including more than 100 distinguished lectures and keynote or plenary addresses.
+He has approximately 500 invited talks around the world on his research, including more than 100 distinguished lectures and keynote or plenary addresses.

 Professor Terzopoulos is the recipient of a 2005 Academy Award for Technical Achievement from the Academy of Motion Picture Arts and Sciences for his pioneering work on realistic cloth simulation for motion pictures.
 In 2007, he was the inaugural recipient of the Computer Vision Distinguished Researcher Award from the IEEE "For his pioneering and sustained research on Deformable Models and their applications".
 His other citations include an award from the Association for the Advancement of Artificial Intelligence (AAAI) in 1987 for his work on deformable models in vision, a Helmholtz Prize in 2013 and a Marr Prize citation in 1987 from the IEEE for his work on active contours (snakes), an award from NICOGRAPH in 1996 for his work on human facial modeling and animation, two awards from Computers & Graphics in 2002 for his work on dynamic virtual humans and deformable models in medical image analysis, two citations from the International Medical Informatics Association in 1999 and 2003 for his work on model-based medical image analysis, a citation from SAE International in 2006 for his work on autonomous virtual humans, awards from the International Digital Media Foundation in 1994 and from Ars Electronica (the premier competition for creative work with digital media) in 1995 for his work on artificial animals for computer animation and virtual reality, and six University of Toronto Arts and Science Excellence Awards.
-The Canadian Image Processing and Pattern Recognition Society cited him for his "outstanding contributions to research and education in image understanding" with its Young Investigator Award (1998) and Award for Research Excellence (2015).
+The Canadian Image Processing and Pattern Recognition Society cited him for his "outstanding contributions to research and education in image understanding" with its Young Investigator Award (1998) as well as its Award for Research Excellence (2015).
 The PhD thesis of his student Xiaoyuan Tu won the 1996 ACM Doctoral Dissertation Award and in 2003 his PhD student Alex Vasilescu was named a TR100 Top Young Innovator by Technology Review magazine.

 Terzopoulos has been a Killam Research Fellow of the Canada Council for the Arts, an E.W.R.
 Steacie Memorial Fellow of the Natural Sciences and Engineering Research Council (NSERC) of Canada, an AI and Robotics Fellow of the Canadian Institute for Advanced Research (CIFAR), and a Visiting Fellow at UCLA's Institute for Pure & Applied Mathematics (IPAM).